 REGIONAL EXPLORATION UPDATE

-The main focus of the Company’s regional exploration programme during the Quarter was completing multielement analysis and assessment of geochemical data and building on the initial structural review based on detailed geophysical and gold-only geochemical data at Ndongo East on its highly prospective areas along the Nangodi Shear Zone, within the Ndongo Prospecting License.
+The main focus of the Company’s regional exploration programme during the Quarter was initiating a scout drilling programme on one of the newly identified targets within the Ndongo Prospecting Licence (Figure 7).
+This follows the recent completion of multielement analysis and assessment of geochemical data and building on the initial structural review based on detailed geophysical and gold‐only geochemical data.

 *7.4Mt @ 1.31g/t Au for 0.4Moz Au Proved and 131.2Mt @ 1.12g/t Au for 4.7Moz Au Probable; 0.5g/t Au cut‐off